B3ngineering/dd-object-detection/README.md

 ## Project Overview

 This project implements a real-time object detection system focused on military asset detection in arctic conditions.
 It combines multiple YOLO models to detect and classify military-relevant objects with localization and tracking in adverse conditions.
-Due to the nature of the assignment, I wanted to make it specific to Dominion Dynamics' potential use cases.
+Due to the nature of the assignment, I wanted to make it specific to Dominion Dynamics' potential use cases, primarily by adding augmentation a military dataset to improve performance under arctic conditions.

 | Requirement | Status | Implementation |
 |-------------|--------|----------------|